 Our motto is SUCCESS FOR ROOSEVELT RACCOONS and our rules are BE SAFE, BE RESPECTFUL, and BE RESPONSIBLE.
 (SRR)

 1. The students are enjoying the new 400 Club reading program!
-We have bookmarks already rolling in for NEXT month!
-Has your child returned a bookmark....or three?
-Sixteen out of 21 students have returned bookmarks.
-AWESOME!
+We have bookmarks constantly rolling in!
+Has your child returned a bookmark....or three....or twelve?

-2. We are beginning unit 6 in math, which is focused on geometry.
-All of the children need practice with multiplication facts.
-In reading we are taking the unit 4 test next week.
-In writing we are beginning a realistic fiction story.
-Your child has Mrs. Koble for science at this time and have a HUGE science book to keep.
+2. We are beginning unit 8 in math, which is focused on fractions.
+Almost all of the children need practice with multiplication facts...we now have 6 MULTIPLICATION MASTERS.
+In reading we are in unit 6 and practicing facts and opinions.
+In writing we are working on a procedural text.
+Your child has Mrs. Koble for science for a few more days and has a HUGE science book to keep.
 Cursive is going pretty well.
-We know all of the lowercase letters already!
+We know all of the lowercase letters and most uppercase letters already!

-3. We have begun dividing up the children for some extra math practice.
+3. We are dividing up the children for some extra math practice for the MCA tests.
+This extra practice starts on March 23.
 Some students are receiving intensive instruction on the state math standards.
 Some are receiving practice with the state math standards.
 Some are receiving challenges beyond the state math standards.
 Each child is getting what s/he needs most!
+We have extra teachers helping so our groups range from 2 children to 20 children!
+As we get closer to the MCA tests in April, we will be doing more practice in reading for the tests.

 4. If you call me during the day, please know that I am only able to check my voice mail from 10:40 to 11:30, 11:50 to 12:10, and after 2:35.
 I am only able to check my email during those same times.
 (Otherwise I am with your child and we are learning new things!!)
 If you have an urgent message after 12:10, please call the office and Miss Sarah will buzz my room.
 Thank you for understanding.